 Hi, can you explain how to setup the A2Uplink for writing/reading data from and to MySQL ?
 Step-by-step configuration.
 I read you readme.txt, but actually can't understand how to setup Arma to pull the data to the log file, and how to make A2Uplink to read it and make some actions based on MySQL scenarios...

 Thanks for support

-RE: Quick Startup - Added by MaHuJa about 4 years ago
+RE: Quick Startup - Added by MaHuJa over 4 years ago

 I'm sorry that I can't provide a clear step-by-step answer, but it's not that easy... yet.

 The mechanism for bringing data (back) into the game has not been finished.
 It's half done, though, so once I have the reason to finish it up, it might only take a couple hours to have it working.

 As for how to set up a mysql link with it...
 There are two ways to do this.